 Have you been feeling a lack of meaning in your relationship lately?
 Maybe you’re experiencing more conflict than usual.
 This makes it easier for doubts to creep in about the partnership and we begin to lose sight of what makes our relationship special.
 One reason why conflict arises in interactions with each other stems from our reluctance to linger longer in the gray area with what someone is saying.
 But relationship rituals can also be used to improve our communication.

 When someone talks about a moment with emotion, we often become uncomfortable.
 What do we do?
 Express condolences for their feeling state?
 Wait in awkward silence while we formulate a response that becomes more elusive the longer we pause?
 Offer a platitude that sounds trite and insincere?
 What if the conversation turns toward a limitation about our role in the relationship, or something they found lacking in us?
-Couples therapy can help us handle these moments with more grace by establishing relationship rituals.
+Therapy can help us handle these moments with more grace by establishing relationship rituals.

 If we’re like most people, we squirm, avoid, or retaliate to get out of the spotlight.
 We might become offended and defensive.
 But learning to linger longer in those gray emotional spaces can help us connect more deeply, even during conflict.
 We can become curious about our partner’s experience, instead, which opens us to vulnerability.